Laughing Bear Bakery has a recipe for a fresh start out of prison

 In 2015, Ms. McAllister opened Laughing Bear Bakery in St. Louis, a nonprofit business where a criminal record is required to land the job.

 For many returning citizens, the stigma of a criminal record means the consequences of a crime are paid long after time served.
 With the click of a mouse, employers can run a background check, and it’s perfectly legal to factor a criminal record into a hiring decision.
-A criminal record lasts a lifetime, making job reentry – and beyond – an uphill journey.
+A criminal record can last a lifetime, making job reentry – and beyond – an uphill journey.
 At Laughing Bear Bakery, release from prison is a fresh start.
 Where other employers look at former prisoners and see only a risk of re-offending, Ms. McAllister sees multifaceted individuals on the road to a new and productive future.

 She doesn’t even ask new hires what crime they committed: “I don’t care.
 Because for me, it’s this day forward.”